evkx/evkx.github.io/content/models/subaru/solterra/Solterra_AWD/_index.md

 ## Performance

 The Subaru Solterra AWD offers modest performance with a maximum power of 160 kW (218 hp / 215 bhp) and a total torque of 337 Nm (249 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.9 seconds and has a top speed of160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.9 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging